wp-plugins/flyzoo/readme.txt

 * Pop out chat windows: enjoy the chat in a floating browser window to improve the user experience

-* Customize colors, features and greeting messages
+* Customize colors, features layout and greeting messages

 * Single Sign On: login and chat using existing WordPress accounts